rust-lang/const-eval/promotion.md

 ### Access to a `const` or `static`

-When accessing a `const` in a promotable context, the restrictions on single assignment and named locals do not apply to the body of the `const`.
-All other restrictions, notably that the result of the `const` cannot be `Drop` or mutable through a reference still apply.
+When accessing a `const` in a promotable context, the initializer of that body is not subject to any restrictions.
+However, the usual restrictions on the *result* of that computation still apply: it cannot be `Drop`.

 For instance, while the previous example was not legal, the following would be:

 ```rust
 const BOOL: i32 = {